fklaggesd/Portfolio_FKD/README.md

 # Context

-The Thera bank recently saw a steep decline in the number of users of their credit card, credit cards are a good source of income for banks because of different kinds of fees charged by the banks like annual fees, balance transfer fees, and cash advance fees, late payment fees, foreign transaction fees, and others.
-Some fees are charged to every user irrespective of usage, while others are charged under specified circumstances.

-Customers’ leaving credit cards services would lead bank to loss, so the bank wants to analyze the data of customers and identify the customers who will leave their credit card services and reason for same – so that bank could improve upon those areas
+The Thera bank has experienced a significant decrease in credit card usage, which is a profitable source of income due to various fees charged by the bank.
+To avoid losses, the bank aims to analyze customer data to identify which customers are leaving the credit card services and the reasons behind it, in order to improve in those areas.

  # Objective